 Of course the train originally continued on to Willis, and in the photo below you can see a relic of what must have been the former right-of-way, for no one plants an RRX in the middle of a field.

 I know that some call this project unfeasible or even undesirable.
-Some actually maintain that no railroad ever braved the steep, creek-incised, rocky Floyd.
+Some might object to government spending in a county whose unofficial motto is “Least tax, life max.”
+Some might even contend that no railroad ever braved the steep, creek-incised, rocky Floyd.
 But they confuse Can’t with Won’t!
 Their GPS is set on No rather than Go.